 The graduate minor is designed for doctoral students, but is available to master’s students as well.
-In addition to the degree requirements of the student’s home department, students must complete 12 credit hours toward the ENR minor.
+In addition to the degree requirements of the student’s home department, students must complete 12 credit hours to earn the ENR minor.
 Six of these hours are achieved in the graduate core (ENR 5000 and 5900).
 An additional 6 hours are chosen from a list of approved electives in consultation with the student’s Haub School academic advisor and graduate advisor.
 Students must submit a signed addendum to the Program of Study (see above).

-Juris Doctor/Masters of Art in ENR
+Juris Doctor/Master of Arts in ENR

 Students working toward the J.D./M.A. in ENR consult a Haub School advisor to design a program of study tailored to meet their educational goals.
-Students must earn a minimum of 30 credits for the master’s degree, in four areas, including:
+Students must earn a minimum of 30 credits for the master’s degree, in five areas, including: